flimedime0/discord-lm/README.md

 If a chunk ends in the middle of a word, the bot backs up to the previous space or period.
 A new placeholder message is created only when there is more content so blank `...` messages are avoided.

+## Formatted with Black & Ruff

+This project uses [Black](https://github.com/psf/black) and [Ruff](https://github.com/astral-sh/ruff) for automatic formatting and linting.